E-mail marketing on the surface is easy.

 Never get into the sell, sell, sell mentality.
 It is off-putting and really an insult.
 People get bombarded enough with junk everyday.
 Make them look forward to receiving your emails.

-You also will get less overall opt-ins, and having to confirm addition to your list is an necessary extra step.You will basically never make more money with double opt-in than single opt-in.
-It is true however, that sometimes you might want to or have to use double opt-in to make sure you get the right e-mail address, or to deliver content, etc. But if you think about it, there really is no need.
+It is true however, that sometimes you might want to use double opt-in to make sure you get the right e-mail address, or to deliver content, etc. But if you think about it, there really is no need.

 Mix up your e-mails.
 Make them fresh and offer variety.
+Offer relatable stories and advice.
 This helps keep people from getting bored.
 Mix in humor, experience, facts, sales, reviews, and all sorts of content and pace them properly.

 For example, your bread and butter email might be tips on a specific topic.
-But every once in a while, do an email just on answering questions mailed to you this week.
-Every once in a while, analyze a product or comment on a news story.
-Every once in a while, share a personal story.
+But every once in a while, do an email just on answering questions mailed to you that week.
+Every once in a while, analyze a product or comment on a news story or share a personal story.